Posting conversion details to Microsoft (Bing) Ads

 'msclkid' as the Parameter for the External ID token and leave the Placeholder blank (see attached).

-- This will make CPV Lab Pro capture the unique codes for visitors coming from Bing Ads.
+- This will make CPV Lab Pro capture the unique codes for visitors coming from Microsoft (Bing) Ads.

-6. You should also edit the Bing Ads Traffic Source from the Traffic Sources page under the Sources menu and enter
+6. You should also edit the Microsoft (Bing) Ads Traffic Source from the Traffic Sources page under the Sources menu and enter

 'msclkid' as the Parameter for the External ID token in order to have it prefilled in future campaigns.

-- You can also re-import the Bing Ads traffic source from the Catalog in the Traffic Sources page and you will have the External ID set to ‘msclkid’ by default for new campaigns.
+- You can also re-import the Microsoft (Bing) Ads traffic source from the Catalog in the Traffic Sources page and you will have the External ID set to ‘msclkid’ by default for new campaigns.

 7. Now you can test the page that reports conversions by calling the following URL in a browser: